Value Added Catalog of physical properties of more than 1.3 million galaxies from the DESI Survey: Comparison to other catalogs

-\cite{Thorne2022} derived physical properties including stellar masses, SFR and AGN luminosities for $\sim 500,000$ DEVILS galaxies observed in the COSMOS field in $\rm FUV - FIR$ using the {\tt PROSPECT} SED fitting code incorporating AGN templates from~\cite{Fritz2006} and a flexible star formation and metallicity (for details see \citealt{Thorne2022} and also~\citealt{Thorne2021, Thorne2022b}). {\tt PROSPECT} identified $91\%$ of BPT-selected AGN and derived AGN luminosities in close agreement with the luminosities derived from Chandra X-ray (\citealt{Marchesi2016}).
+\cite{Thorne2022} derived physical properties including stellar masses, SFR and AGN luminosities for $\sim 500,000$ DEVILS galaxies observed in the COSMOS field in the $\rm FUV-FIR$ using the {\tt PROSPECT} SED fitting code incorporating AGN templates from~\cite{Fritz2006} and flexible star formation and metallicity parameters (for details, see \citealt{Thorne2022} and also~\citealt{Thorne2021, Thorne2022b}). {\tt PROSPECT} identified $91\%$ of BPT-selected AGNs and derived AGN luminosities in close agreement with the luminosities derived from Chandra X-ray (\citealt{Marchesi2016}).
 The AGN identification based on the {\tt PROSPECT} code is based on the AGN fraction, requiring {\tt AGNFRAC} > 0.1 (see also Table 2 in \citealt{Thorne2022} for a comparison of {\tt PROSPECT} AGN identification with standardly used techniques).
-We find {\tt PROSPECT} counterparts for 5080 galaxies and we restrict our comparison to the sample of 1063 AGN and 2313 non-AGN galaxies with FIR photometry ({\tt FIRINPUT = 1}\footnote{\cite{Thorne2022} found that for sources with lack of the FIR photometry AGN fraction is high ({\tt FRACAGN} > 0.8) and {\tt PROSPECT} is not able to resolve properties of the host galaxy.}) and AGN fraction {\tt AGNFRAC} > 0.1 and $\le 0.1$, respectively.
+We found {\tt PROSPECT} counterparts for 5080 galaxies and we restricted our comparison to the sample of 1063 AGN and 2313 non-AGN galaxies with FIR photometry ({\tt FIRINPUT = 1}\footnote{\cite{Thorne2022} found that for sources lacking FIR photometry, the AGN fraction is high ({\tt FRACAGN} > 0.8) and {\tt PROSPECT} is not able to resolve properties of the host galaxy.}) and an AGN fraction of {\tt AGNFRAC} > 0.1 and $\le 0.1$, respectively.
 We find the median difference on the stellar mass estimates to be on the level $\Delta \sim -0.07$ and {\tt NMAD} $\sim 0.17$ for both AGN and non-AGN host galaxies.
-Restricting further the comparison to 386 AGN with WISE photometry ({\tt FLAGINFRARED} $\ge 3$) we find the same AGN fraction ($\tt AGNFRACTION_{DEVILS}$ = 0.27 and $\tt AGNFRACTION_{DESI}$ = 0.26), which further highlights the independence of the estimates on the code and prescription used for deriving properties of galaxies.
+Further restricting the comparison to 386 AGNs with WISE photometry ({\tt FLAGINFRARED} $\ge 3$), we find the same AGN fraction ($\tt AGNFRACTION_{DEVILS}$ = 0.27 and $\tt AGNFRACTION_{DESI}$ = 0.26).
+This further highlights the independence of the estimates on the code and prescription used for deriving properties of galaxies.